VMware ESXi/vSphere Auto-Scaling Plugin

 You have builds starved for slave machines, while elsewhere within your VMware vSphere/ESXi installation you have multiple machines that may be running idle.
 You would like to “rent” the excess capacity of these unused VMs for your build jobs.

-The VMware vCenter Auto-Scaling plugin, available with CloudBees Jenkins Enterprise, allows you to create slave machines that are VMware ESXi/vCenter VMs.
+The VMware vCenter Auto-Scaling plugin, available with the CloudBees Jenkins Platform, allows you to create slave machines that are VMware ESXi/vCenter VMs.
 You assign a virtual machine from VMware ESXi/vCenter to your build, allowing your build to interact with that VM.

 This offers better resource utilization of your machines and substantial savings to organizations as they reuse machines instead of buying new machines to fill the demand for resources.